Credit is one of those things you don’t want to be without. But the credit game is a Catch-22.

 You may have read the last point and thought, “How in the heck am I supposed to go about obtaining an installment loan when I don’t have any credit?”

 The first step is to contact your bank or credit union, explain your situation, and see what options you have.
-Many offer both secured and unsecured personal loans to existing customers in good standing.
+Some institutions offer secured or unsecured loans to existing customers in good standing.

 6. Apply for a department store credit card